Nagyatád District

-Nagyatád (Nagyatádi járás) is a district in central-southern part of Somogy County.
+Nagyatád (Nagyatádi járás) is a district in central-southern part of Somogy County, in Hungary.
 Nagyatád is also the name of the town where the district seat is found.
 The district is located in the Southern Transdanubia Statistical Region.

 Geography

 Nagyatád District borders with Marcali District to the north, Kaposvár District to the east, Barcs District to the south, Csurgó District to the west.
 The number of the inhabited places in Nagyatád District is 18.

 Municipalities

 The district has 1 town and 17 villages.